freebsd/freebsd-src/CONTRIBUTING.md

 any subdirectory of these you are submitting patches for to find out the last time we merged from upstream.
-If it is in the last 5 years, upstream is "active" and you should submit your patches there and let the last few people to commit to this file (especailly merge commits) know.
-If it's been more than 5 years, upstreamm is likely inactive so please submit the patch.
+If it is in the last 5 years, upstream is "active" and you should submit your patches there and let the last few people to commit to this file (especially merge commits) know.
+If it's been more than 5 years, upstream is likely inactive so please submit the patch.
 We can sort out if it should go into FreeBSD or upstream.